mrAvi07/django-setup/README.md

 # django-setup
-Production ready setup template for new django project.
+Production ready setup template for new django projects.